Information for Guests with Special Medical Needs

 Under no circumstances will Virgin Australia accept any responsibility for any adverse reactions you may suffer while flying.

-Note: Passengers with severe allergy or anaphylaxis must make their booking through our Guest Contact Centre (Internet discount fare will be honoured).
+Note: Passengers with severe allergy or anaphylaxis must make their booking through our Guest Contact Centre.

 Passengers Requiring Oxygen In-flight